Recipe inspired by the book “Like Water for Chocolate” by Laura Esquivel

 “Tita thought of the many times she had germinated kernels or seeds of rice, beans, or alfalfa, without giving any thought to how it felt for them to grow and change form so radically.
 Now she admired the way they opened their skin and allowed the water to penetrate them fully, until they were split asunder to make way for new life.
 She imagined the pride they felt as the tip of the first root emerged from inside of them, the humility with which they accepted the loss of their previous form, the bravery with which they showed the world their new leaves.”

-This afternoon a very familial, warm feeling creeped through out Tita’s whole being while she was stirring the colorful limas.
+This afternoon a very familial, warm feeling crept throughout Tita’s whole being while she was stirring the colorful limas.
 Welling up inside of her was the bright yellow-green exuberance of a new life growing within.
 Several nights before, her beloved Pedro had come to her as if in a dream and they had spent one glorious evening entwined with each other.
-Since then she felt as if the whole world was bursting with new life, into this springtime where the quail were their hatching their speckled eggs and the foals trying out their new found limbs.
+Since then she felt as if the whole world was bursting with new life, into this springtime where the quail were their hatching their speckled eggs and the foals trying out their newfound limbs.

-- 1 T vegetable oil or bacon fat
+- 1 tbsp vegetable oil or bacon fat

 - 2 bay leaves

-- 2 T fresh squeezed grapefruit juice (preferably Ruby Red)
+- 2 tbsp fresh squeezed grapefruit juice (preferably Ruby Red)

-- Bring large dutch oven to medium heat and add the fat.
+Bring a large Dutch oven to medium heat and add the fat.

 Sauté onion, garlic, and salt 1-2 minutes until onions are slightly translucent, stirring frequently.

 Add beans, water, broth, cumin, and bay leaves to pot.
 Turn heat to medium-low and cook for 1-½ hours until tender.

 In the meantime, whisk together grapefruit juice, agave, salt pepper.